What are Feelings

 We try so hard to grasp on to the feelings we like and do everything we can to avoid the feelings we want to avoid.
 This is the problem.
 Not feelings.

 Sounds simple, but if that were the case, why do most of us struggle with our feelings so much?
 I believe there are two reasons here.
-The first is because of what I call Feeling Rules.
-The second is because of our Fear of Feelings.
+The first is because of what I call Fear of Feelings.
+The second is because of our Feeling Rules.

 In case you are wondering, a feeling can be an emotion, a physical sensation or a combination of both either in response to a specific situation OR without any obvious link.